 Photos of dogs and kids can be very heartwarming.

 For indoor shots try to use a place that is uncluttered.
 You can also make your own backdrop by hanging sheets or a blanket.
 Don’t forget to add in some bright colours that can make your photo pop.
 Remember green or white may reflect and spots and busy patterns can be tricky.
 Plain white can either look amazing if well lit or really dull.
+Now there are often colourful Pop Up Instagram sets to pose your dog on for photos like at the recent Canadian Pet Expo.

 3) Things to Keep in Mind about Lighting